There are five essential requirements/steps for a company to do business in the Federal Market.

 - FSC/PSC: Knowing the Federal Supply Classification (FSC) code for your product or service is necessary.
 These codes identify most Federal government product/service listings and procurements.

 - UEI: The SAM-generated UEI becomes the official identifier for doing business with the U.S. Government.

 - SAM: You must be registered in SAM to be awarded a Federal civilian or military agency contract.

 All links will open to an external site or pdf

 The Commercial and Government Entity Code, or CAGE Code, is a unique identifier assigned to suppliers to various government or defense agencies, as well as to government agencies themselves and also various organizations.
 CAGE codes provide a standardized method of identifying a given facility at a specific location.

 Defense Logistics Agency (May require a Certificate to enter site)

-A CAGE Code is a five character alpha-numeric identifier assigned to entities located in the United States and its’ territories.
-The DLA CAGE Program Office is the only activity authorized for assignment or update of a CAGE code.
+A CAGE Code is a five-character alpha-numeric identifier assigned to entities in the United States and its territories.
+The DLA CAGE Program Office is the only activity authorized to assign or update a CAGE code.

 The CAGE Code is used to support a variety of procurement and acquisition processes throughout the U.S. Government.

 What are product service codes?
-Also referred to as federal supply codes, product service codes are used by the United States government to describe the products, services, and research and development purchased by the government.
-Government procurement specialists and government contractors alike require a solid understanding of these codes in order to produce quality partnerships between buyers and suppliers.
+Also referred to as Federal supply codes, the United States government uses product service codes to describe the products, services, and research and development purchased by the government.
+Government procurement specialists and contractors alike require a solid understanding of these codes to produce quality partnerships between buyers and suppliers.